-Sometimes the road trip on the way to the destination is often the most fun, but with kids that’s not the case unless you prepare for chaos before chaos ensues.
+Sometimes the road trip on the way to the destination is often the most fun.
+But with kids that’s not the case unless you prepare for chaos before chaos ensues.
 We are here to keep you sane through the cries of “are we there yet?”, we got you mama.

 PACK, PREPARE, PRAY

-Kids often complain when they are tired, hungry, thirsty, too hot, too cold, need the bathroom or are bored – so pack drinks and snacks that are easy to eat and chuck in some extra jumpers and t-shirts to change into to cover any shift in temperature.
+Kids often complain when they are tired, hungry, thirsty, too hot, too cold, need the bathroom or are bored.
+So pack drinks and snacks that are easy to eat.
+And chuck in some extra jumpers and t-shirts to change into to cover any shift in temperature.